GatorsTerritory.com - Gators move up in final AP, Coach's Polls

 Gators move up in final AP, Coach's Polls

 Florida football finishes the college football season in the top ten.
-In the final Associate Press football poll, the Gators moves up to tie at No. 7 with Georgia.
+In the final Associate Press football poll, the Gators move up to tie Georgia at No. 7.

-The Gators were also named No. 6 in the final Coach's poll as well.
+The Gators were also named No. 6 in the final Coach's poll.

-This latest movement on the polls comes at the heals of Florida's big season-ending win over Michigan in the Chick-fil-A Peach Bowl in December.
+This latest movement on the polls comes at the heels of Florida's big season-ending win over Michigan in the Chick-fil-A Peach Bowl in December.

 The Gators and the Bulldogs both received 1,103 points and were just behind sixth-ranked LSU, who received 1,119 points.

-This was an incredible turnaround by Dan Mullen and his staff, after last season saw the Gators only recording four wins under then coach Jim McElwain.
-Florida not only secured ten wins this season, but they recorded two wins over Top 25 teams in No. 6 LSU and No. 14 Michigan, while two of its losses came to ranked teams, Georgia and Kentukcy.
+This was an incredible turnaround by Dan Mullen and his staff in their first season, after last year saw the Gators only recording four wins under then coach Jim McElwain.
+Florida not only secured ten wins this season but they recorded two wins over Top 25 teams in No. 6 LSU and No. 14 Michigan, while two of its losses came to ranked teams, Georgia and Kentucky.

 The SEC ended with several teams in the Top-25: Alabama (2), LSU (6), Florida (7), and Georgia (7).
 Kentucky (12), and Texas A&M (16).